Code-Institute-Submissions/Sharks-Under-Threat/README.md

 ![Signup](assets/wireframes/pcsignup.jpg)

 #### Information Design
-- Information is split into small sections each with its own heading and image to sum up the information before reading.
+- Information is split into small sections, each with its own heading and image to sum up the information before reading.
-- More factual information is represent in smaller information boxes with seperate headings and diffrent styling to main text.
+- More factual information is represent in smaller information boxes with seperate headings and different styling to main text.

 #### Interface Design
-- Information is layed out in a top to bottom manner allowing for easy navigation of the page.
+- Information is layed-out in a top-to-bottom manner, allowing for easy navigation of the page.
-- Information with images are located within the same sections so it is obvious that the images relate to the information.
+- Information with images are located within the same sections, making it obvious that the images relate to the information.

 #### Navigation Design
-- Navigation is located at the top of the page showing importance and ease of acsess for the user.
+- Navigation is located at the top of the page, showing importance and ease of access for the user.
-- Current page is highlighted so it is obvious what page the user is currently on so they dont get lost.
+- Current page is highlighted so it is obvious what page the user is currently on, so they dont get lost.

 ### Surface
 #### Typography
-Two fonts were selected for the use on this site they are Roboto and Oxygen, both are from [GoogleFonts](https://fonts.google.com/).
+Two fonts were selected for use on this site: Roboto and Oxygen.
+Both are from [GoogleFonts](https://fonts.google.com/).
-- Roboto, this was used for the headings and titles of the page as it is a bolder and sharper font.
+- Roboto: this was used for the headings and titles of the page as it is a bolder and sharper font.
-- Oxyen, this was used for the content of the page slightley less bold and with more flow than Roboto.
+- Oxygen: this was used for the content of the page, slightly less bold and with more flow than Roboto.

 #### Colour Scheme

 ![Colour Pallet](assets/images/readmeimages/colourpallet.png)
-The aim of the colour scheme was to represent the ocean to tie in the theme and the information.
-With this in mind the colours are all variants of blue slowley darkening as you get deeper into the page.
-The brighter blue of the header represents to sky.
+The aim of the colour scheme was to represent the ocean, tying together the theme and the information.
+With this in mind,the colours are all variants of blue that gradually darken as you get deeper into the page.
+The brighter blue of the header represents the sky.

 ## Features
 The site is split up into four diffrent pages, each is designed to be responsive at all screen sizes and complete with working external links.
 1. Home - Containing a Boostrap 5 Carousel, an introduction to the site and three small information cards about seperate sharks.
-2. Threats - Containing Multiple sections containing images and text displayed in an alternating manner.
+2. Threats - Containing multiple sections including images and text displayed in an alternating manner.
-3. Actions - Containing Multiple sections containing images and text displayed in an alternating manner.
+3. Actions - Containing multiple sections including images and text displayed in an alternating manner.
-4. Signup - Containing a large background image.
-Complete with sign up section with forms containing; Name, Email, radio selector and submit button.
+4. Sign up - Containing a large background image, complete with a sign up section with forms containing; Name, E-mail, radio selector and submit button.

 #### Existing Features
-- All pages contain a Boostrap 5 Nav Bar, complete with links to all other pages and displays active page.
+- All pages contain a Boostrap 5 nav bar, complete with links to all other pages and displays active page.
 - All pages contain footer, using font awesome social media icons each with hover change of colour effect.
 - Boostrap 5 Carousel, consisting of 3 images on a cycle with information labels about each picture.

 #### Features Left to Implement
-- Possibilty of adding another page containing a gallery of multiple images of sharks, this would be responsive and contain mouseover elements.
+- Possibility of adding another page containing a gallery of multiple images of sharks, this would be responsive and contain mouseover elements.

 <a name="technolgies"></a>